Autolib': Autolib' beyond Paris

 In early 2013, the Bolloré Group announced plans to launch a similar car-sharing service in Lyon and Bordeaux, but under a different brand name and with no cost to the cities.
 Bolloré's proposal was to fund the entire infrastructure, install and provide the vehicles, and cover the costs of maintenance and repairs.
 Bolloré furthermore expressed interest in launching a car-sharing service in Asia.
-In October 2013, proposals were advanced for Scootlib', an electric scooter-sharing system intended to complement Velib' and Autolib'.
+In October 2013, proposals were advanced for Scootlib', an electric scooter-sharing system intended to complement Vélib' and Autolib'.

 Bolloré's Lyon service, dubbed BlueLy, began in October 2013 with an initial fleet of 130 vehicles and 51 parking and charging stations.
 Its Bordeaux service, BlueCub, began operating in January 2014 with an initial fleet of 90 vehicles, 40 parking stations and 180 charging stations.

 In June 2013, Autolib' formed an agreement with the American city of Indianapolis, Indiana, to develop an electric car-sharing service there; the service, named BlueIndy, opened to the public in September 2015.
 A similar service based in London was announced in 2014, and will be inaugurated in March 2015, utilising London's existing network of electric car charging points.
 The London system is intended to encompass 3,000 electric cars by 2018.

 In June 2016, Bolloré signed an agreement with Singapore's Land Transport Authority (LTA) and Economic Development Board to develop an electric car-sharing programme, known as BlueSG.
 Construction of the charging stations began at the end of September, 2017 and in December, 2017, the service was officially opened to the public with 30 charging stations and 80 cars located throughout the country, with plans to expand the service to offer 2,000 charging points in 500 charging locations, with 400 charging points open for public use and 1,000 electric cars deployed by 2020.

 In October 2016, in Turin, Italy, the service BlueTorino was activated.
 Now counting 130 vehicles and 54 charging stations, it's expected by the completion of the project a fleet of 330 vehicles and 80 charging stations around the city.